omni/bridge-ui/README.md

 Name | Description
 --------- | -------
-HOME_RPC_URL | Public RPC Node URL for Home Network
+DEPLOYMENT_ACCOUNT_ADDRESS | Temporary  account from which all contracts will be deployed DEPLOYMENT_ACCOUNT_PRIVATE_KEY | private key from temp account HOME_RPC_URL | Public RPC Node URL for Home Network
-HOME_PROXY_OWNER | Address of Administrator role on Home network
+HOME_OWNER_MULTISIG | Address of Administrator role on Home network to change parameters of the bridge and validator's contract
-HOME_PROXY_OWNER_PRIVATE_KEY | Private key of HOME_PROXY_OWNER
-HOME_REQUIRED_NUMBER_OF_VALIDATORS | Minimum Number of validators in order to Withdraw Funds on POA network Sokol
-HOME_VALIDATORS | array of validators on Home network.
-Space separated.
-HOME_DAILY_LIMIT | Daily Limit in Wei.
+HOME_UPGRADEABLE_ADMIN_VALIDATORS | Address from which Validator's contract could be upgraded HOME_UPGRADEABLE_ADMIN_BRIDGE | Address from which HomeBridge's contract could be upgraded HOME_DAILY_LIMIT | Daily Limit in Wei.
 Example above is `1 eth`
 HOME_MAX_AMOUNT_PER_TX | Max limit per 1 tx in Wei.
 Example above is `0.1 eth`
 HOME_MIN_AMOUNT_PER_TX | Minimum amount per 1 tx in Wei.
 Example above is `0.01 eth`
 FOREIGN_RPC_URL | Public RPC Node URL for Foreign Network
-FOREIGN_PROXY_OWNER | Address of Administrator role on Foreign network
+FOREIGN_OWNER_MULTISIG | Address of Administrator role on FOREIGN network to change parameters of the bridge and validator's contract
-FOREIGN_PROXY_OWNER_PRIVATE_KEY | Private key of FOREIGN_PROXY_OWNER
-FOREIGN_REQUIRED_NUMBER_OF_VALIDATORS | Minimum Number of validators in order to mint ERC20 token on Foreign network
-FOREIGN_VALIDATORS | array of validators on Home network.
-Space separated.
-FOREIGN_DAILY_LIMIT | Daily Limit in Wei.
+FOREIGN_UPGRADEABLE_ADMIN_VALIDATORS | Address from which Validator's contract could be upgraded FOREIGN_UPGRADEABLE_ADMIN_BRIDGE | Address from which HomeBridge's contract could be upgraded FOREIGN_DAILY_LIMIT | Daily Limit in Wei.
 Example above is `1 eth`
 FOREIGN_MAX_AMOUNT_PER_TX | Max limit per 1 tx in Wei.
 Example above is `0.1 eth`
 FOREIGN_MIN_AMOUNT_PER_TX | Minimum amount per 1 tx in Wei.
 Example above is `0.01 eth`
+VALIDATORS | array of validators on Home and Foreign network.
+Space separated.
+REQUIRED_NUMBER_OF_VALIDATORS | Minimum Number of validators in order to Withdraw Funds on POA network Sokol
-GAS_PRICE |  Gas Price to use for every tx on both networks in gwei
+GET_RECEIPT_INTERVAL_IN_MILLISECONDS | Interval that is used to wait for tx to be mined( 3 sec in example) GAS_PRICE |  Gas Price to use for every tx on both networks in gwei

 3. run `node deploy.js`